srijan-paul/srijan-paul.github.io/src/content/blog/monparsing.md

 This post is a derivative of two papers I had read recently ([1](https://homepages.inf.ed.ac.uk/wadler/papers/marktoberdorf/baastad.pdf), [2](https://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf)).
 If you like a denser reading, you can go through the papers instead.
+The full code for this blog can be found [here on GitHub](https://gist.github.com/srijan-paul/87abfeacb84f0d862d093b3ae899cf67).

 ## The Parser type